Philadelphia Bulletin: 1895 to 1975

-Upon Peacock's death, the paper was bought by businessman William L. McLean.
-When McLean bought the last-place Bulletin in 1895, it sold for 2 cents, equal to $ today.
+When Peacock died in 1895, the newspaper was purchased by businessman William L. McLean.
+At the time, the last-place Bulletin sold for 2 cents an issue, equal to $ today.
 McLean cut the price in half and increased coverage of local news.
-By 1905 the paper was the city's largest.
+By 1905, the paper was the city's largest.

-In 1912, the Bulletin was one of a cooperative of four newspapers, including the Chicago Daily News, The Boston Globe, and The New York Globe, to form the Associated Newspapers syndicate.
+In 1912, the Bulletin was one of a cooperative of four newspapers, including the Chicago Daily News, The Boston Globe, and The New York Globe, that formed the Associated Newspapers syndicate.

 McLean's son Robert took over in 1931.
 Later in the 1930s, the paper bought WPEN, one of Philadelphia's early radio stations.
 In 1946, it acquired a construction permit for Philadelphia's third television station.

 In 1947 the Bulletin bought out a morning competitor, The Philadelphia Record, and incorporated features of the Record's Sunday edition into the new Sunday Bulletin.
 By 1947 the Bulletin was the nation's biggest evening daily, with 761,000 readers.
 Along with the Record, it also acquired the rights to buy Philadelphia's third-oldest radio station, WCAU.
 In a complex deal, the Bulletin sold off WPEN and WCAU's FM sister, changed WPEN-FM's call letters to WCAU-FM, and the calls for its under-construction television station to WCAU-TV.
 The WCAU stations were sold to CBS in 1957.

 The Bulletin's understated brand of journalism won Pulitzer Prizes in 1964 and 1965.
 James V. Magee, Albert V. Gaudiosi and Frederick Meyer won the 1964 Pulitzer Prize for Local Investigative Specialized Reporting for their expose of numbers racket operations with police collusion in South Philadelphia, which resulted in arrests and a cleanup of the police department.
 J.A.
 Livingston won the 1965 Pulitzer Prize for International Reporting for his reports on the growth of economic independence among Russia's Eastern European satellites and his analysis of their desire for a resumption of trade with the West.